Welcome to the Washington State Federation of Garden Clubs

 The Washington State Federation of Garden Clubs

-Member of the National Garden Clubs, Inc. and Pacific Region
+Member of the National Garden Clubs, Inc. and Pacific Region.

 Organized in September 1933.